danielskeenan/patchman/doc/browser.rst

    Open the :doc:`editor`.
 Same action as double-clicking on the row.

 .. index:: Reports

 :guilabel:`Create Report`
    Create a document visually demonstrating, for each rack in the ROM, the location of each DMX address.
-Suitable for printing and including with a ROM chip or control module containing the ROM to document its configuration.
+See :doc:`reports`.

 .. index:: Duplicates

 :guilabel:`Show Duplicates`
    Show all ROM files that contain the same patch information as the selected ROM file.